 I received my Weighted Hands, and I like them.

 You’ve managed to eliminate the design flaws in the old school Heavyhands.

-I would recommend them to anybody because the principal Dr. Leonard Schwartz came up with is a sound one and you’ve improved upon it.
+I would recommend them to anybody because the principal Dr. Leonard Schwartz came up with is a sound one, and you’ve improved upon it.

-I’ve a lost 10 lbs very quick already.
+I have lost 10 lbs very quick already.

 I now have your product offshore as well as home.

-Great for sessions on the heliport deck or at home.
+Ideal for sessions on the heliport deck or at home.